technosaby/technosaby.github.io/_pages/gsoc/phase1/week5.md

 ## Strategies

+I created a free docker hub and created repository with name "gsoc2022-redhen-audio-tagging" on my username "technosaby".
 After creating the local docker container, we could also push it to docker hub The command for that is
 ```docker push technosaby/gsoc2022-redhen-audio-tagging```